bjowes/cypress-ntlm-auth/README.md

 ### cy.ntlm(ntlmHost, username, password, [domain, [workstation]])

 The ntlm command is used to configure host/user mappings.
-After this command, all network communication from cypress to the specified host will be initiated with a NTLM login handshake with the specified user.
-This includes calls to `cy.visit(host)`, `cy.request(host)` and indirect network communication (when the browser fetches additional resources after the `cy.visit(host)` call).
+After this command, all network communication from cypress to the specified host is monitored by the ntlm-proxy.
+If the server sends an authentication challenge, the ntlm-proxy will perform a NTLM login handshake with the configured user.
+Note that "all network communication" includes calls to `cy.visit(host)`, `cy.request(host)` and indirect network communication (when the browser fetches additional resources after the `cy.visit(host)` call).

 #### Syntax